cds-snc/notification-documentation/src/en/callbacks.md

 |`notification_type` | The notification type | `email` or `sms`|

-::: warning Multiple receipts for a notification
+::: warning Multiple callbacks for a notification

 You might receive multiple callbacks for one notification.
 For example, the receiving mail server might accept the email (triggering a delivery notification), but after processing the email, the receiving mail server might determine that the email actually results in a bounce (triggering a bounce notification).